 G. Levels of Care.

-(1) The applicant or licensee shall request one of the levels of care listed in §G(2)—(4) of this regulation.
-Program staff shall have the abilities necessary to provide the level of care and the abilities to provide the services listed for the level of care selected by the applicant or licensee.
+(1) The applicant or licensee shall request one of the levels of care listed below:[. ]

 (2) Level 1: Low Level of Care.

 (a) An assisted living program that accepts a resident who requires a low level of care shall have staff with the abilities to provide the services listed in §G(2)(b)—(g) of this regulation, and the assisted living program shall provide those services.